ni/monodrive-documentation/docs/LV_client/utilities/mono_get_map.md

 ### Description

-Send the GetMap command to obtain the map data on geojson or array format.
+Send the GetMap command to obtain the map data in GeoJSON or array format.

 For technical support contact us at <b>support@monodrive.io</b>